The best foods for gut health help nourish your gut microbiome and support digestion, immunity and overall wellbeing.

 Prebiotic Foods

-You can increase your prebiotic intake through the diet, by eating foods such as:
+You can increase your prebiotic intake by including foods such as:

 - Onions